-The debut folk-rock album featuring drummer Joe Schrum, some guitar by Jim Nowak and some bass by Matt Homiak.
+Mandala – Jeremy’s debut 12-song folk-rock album released in 1999.
+Features drummer Joe Schrum, some guitar by Jim Nowak and some bass by Matt Homiak.

-12-song CD released in 1999.
 Progressive folk-rock without the bad attitude.
-MANDALA features some of the same songs from the 1997 Homegrown Music collection recorded in a full-band format with drums and electric guitar.
-If you love the Backstreet Boys, you’ll absolutely hate MANDALA.
-The recording is available on CD only.
+Mandala features some of the same songs from the 1997 Homegrown Music collection recorded in a full-band format with drums and electric guitar.

 What is the music on Mandala?
-If you like Britney Spears, you will absolutely hate my music.
 In the past, I’ve been compared to the following artists: Lyle Lovett, Jethro Tull, Jim Croce, Cat Stevens, Gordon Lightfoot (??), Rusted Root, The Grateful Dead, and The Goo Goo Dolls.
 (Inclusion in this list does not necessarily represent endorsement.)

 1. Just A Matter of Time – Rock – This song was the end result of a yearning to be more than a friend to a close friend of many years.
 Soloists: Intro JD, bridge is a combined guitar part of JD, JN and LD.